 The Brother MFC-L2750DW is excellent for small or home offices.
 It produces very high-quality black-and-white documents, and it's quick, printing up to 36 pages per minute.
 Plus, its toner cartridge yields a large number of prints, so it doesn't require much maintenance.
 Its ADF-equipped scanner can process double-sided sheets in a single pass, and its wide connectivity options include USB, Wi-Fi, and Ethernet.

 The Brother MFC-L2750DW is great for students.
-Its cost-per-print is incredibly low as the toner cartridge is cheap and lasts a long time.
+Its cost-per-print is incredibly low, as the toner cartridge yields a large number of prints and is cheap.
 It has plenty of connectivity options, including NFC support, and a scanner with extendable hinges to accommodate thick items like textbooks.
 It warms up fairly quickly and prints up to 36 pages per minute, and it produces very high-quality documents.
 The downside is that it can't print in color.

 The Brother MFC-L2750DW is outstanding for printing black and white documents.
 Its exceptional cartridge system yields a sizable number of pages, so you don't have to change the toner cartridge often, saving you money over time.
 It doesn't take long to warm up, prints very quickly, and supports automatic duplex printing.

-The Brother MFC-L2750DW is terrible for printing photos since it's a monochrome laser printer that can only print in black and white.
+The Brother MFC-L2750DW isn't designed for printing photos since it's a monochrome laser printer that can only print in black and white.
 Printed photos look grainy and lacking in detail, and the printer can't print on glossy paper.